Top Wineries for First-time Visitors

 Chateau St. Jean

-First time visiting Sonoma County wine country, or on the wine-tasting trail?
+First time visiting Sonoma County Wine Country, or the wine-tasting trail?
 Whether you want to make a limousine-driven beeline for the most luxurious house of Cabernet Sauvignon, or prefer the non-intimidating setting of a little wine shack in which to talk about Zinfandel with the person who made it, relax: Sonoma County wineries have got you covered.

 A gentleman leads a tour through the historic Buena Vista Winery, Sonoma

 Begin the journey where it all began.
 Best known as California’s first premium commercial winery, Buena Vista was founded in 1857 by Hungarian entrepreneur Agoston Haraszthy, the self-proclaimed “Count of Buena Vista.”
-More recently, this California Historic Landmark winery in Sonoma has been restored and revamped by wine impresario Jean-Charles Boisset.
+More recently, this California Historic Landmark winery in the town of Sonoma has been revamped by wine impresario Jean-Charles Boisset.

 The entrance to the iconic Kendall-Jackson Wine Estate & Gardens, Fulton

-Go beyond this famed winery’s best-selling Vintner’s Blend and discover Kendall-Jackson’s top reserve wines, as well as more unusual varietal offerings, in this chateau-style setting surrounded by formal gardens.
+Go beyond this famed winery’s best-selling Vintner’s Blend and discover Kendall-Jackson’s top reserve wines, as well as more unusual varietal offerings, in this chateau-style setting.

-Inspect the demonstration vineyard to learn about grape varieties, pick a leaf of lemon verbena in the sensory experience garden, or enjoy small plate gourmet food pairings made with fresh ingredients from the culinary gardens.
+Surrounded by impressive gardens, you’re invited to wander this stunning estate to explore the demonstration vineyard, pick a leaf of lemon verbena in the sensory experience garden, and discover a variety of edible plants on the property.
+The winery’s tasting experiences include gourmet food pairings made with fresh ingredients from the culinary gardens.

 The Korbel Winery was established by Bohemia-born Francis Korbel and his brothers, Joseph and Anton, in 1882 , Sonoma County

-Korbel today offers free winery tours, tastes of a wide array of its California champagnes, and the on-site Korbel Delicatessen & Market for a nice sandwich, pastry or coffee under the shade of the property’s redwood trees.
+The granddaddy of local bubbly, Korbel was founded in 1882 by three Czechoslovakian brothers.
+Today, Korbel offers free winery tours, tastes of a wide array of its California champagnes, and the on-site Korbel Delicatessen & Market for a nice sandwich, pastry, or coffee under the shade of the property’s redwood trees.

 The rustic tasting bar built out of barrels at Iron Horse Vineyards, Sebastopol

-But the winery’s rustic walk-up tasting bar, tucked away in the Green Valley subregion of the Russian River Valley and overlooking a rolling swath of vineyard, is as funky as ever.
-This makes Iron Horse an ideal place to experience real Sonoma County wine country.
+Today, the winery’s rustic walk-up tasting bar, tucked away in the Green Valley region of the Russian River Valley overlooking a rolling swath of vineyard, is as fun as ever.
+Iron Horse is an ideal place to experience Sonoma County Wine Country.

 The grand lawn in front of Chateau St. Jean, Kenwood